cap-js/docs/java/operating-applications/observability.md

 #### Transactional Outbox

-For each transactional outbox that persists its entries to the database, the following measurements are available:
+For each transactional outbox that persists its entries to the database, the following measurements are taken:

 | Measurement                                | Type    | Description                                                                                            |
 | ------------------------------------------ | ------- | ------------------------------------------------------------------------------------------------------ |